JaySkyworker/AspNetCore.Identity.Localization/README.md

 ## Model / DataAnnotation Localization

-For Models and DataAnnotations with assigned message, Ex:
+For Models and DataAnnotations with assigned text, Ex:
 ```csharp
     [Display(Name = "Confirm password")]
     [Compare("Password", ErrorMessage = "The password and confirmation password do not match.")]
     public string ConfirmPassword { get; set; }
 ```
-Use `DataAnnotationsLocalization` to localize it, However this does NOT localize Default ErrorMessages.
+Use `DataAnnotationsLocalization` to localize it, However this does NOT localize default display name and default ErrorMessages.
 I will cover it in next section.

 See this [commit](https://github.com/JaySkyworker/AspNetCore.Identity.Localization/commit/7c706dab8494c118f0a4c8e7d7522ba705a7467f).